alvinugo1/Seam-Carving-/README.md

 ![image](https://user-images.githubusercontent.com/93239793/212788687-f54b41d2-6fe6-4382-a8f4-e713a2428333.png)

-The energy is high (white) for pixels in the image where there is a rapid color gradient (such as the boundary between the sea and sky and the boundary between the surfing Josh Hug on the left and the ocean behind him).
+The energy is high (white) for pixels in the image where there is a rapid color gradient (such as the boundary between the sea and sky and the boundary between the surfer on the left and the ocean behind him).
 The seam-carving technique avoids removing such high-energy pixels.

 ### Seam Identification
 The next step is to find a vertical seam of minimum total energy.
 This is similar to the classic shortest path problem in an edge-weighted digraph except for the following: